Radonoxius/kotlin_native_interop_gradle/README.md

 Kotlin/Native and Rust Interop with Gradle support

 ### Prerequisites
-MSRV is 1.85 (stable), Rust 2024 edition,
+MSRV is 1.85 (stable), Rust 2024 edition and Cargo,

 IntelliJ Idea (Kotlin version 2.1.10) and

 Linux (Ubuntu/Debian based).

-(This is what I used.
-The versions should not be a problem)

 ### Building Rust(CLI)
 To get the shared library, run this command inside rust/demo folder: